Thursday, July 31, 2025

 space flight program and had just completed his flight the week prior.
 It was pretty neat to hear about his experience.

-The next week I took our Trap team to sectionals.
-The kids shot really well earning the team 3rd place in the region and a couple of the kids even placed in the top 3 in other areas like skeet and sporting clays.
+The next week I took our Trap team to states.
+The kids shot really well earning the team 3rd place in the state and a couple of the kids even placed in the top 3 in other areas like skeet and sporting clays.
+Max got a personal best hitting 195/200 targets.
 We had a couple more Scout meetings.
 Max completed his Junior year and was now home calling himself a Senior (I'm just not ready for that), and then it was time for the family wedding.
 The wedding was a lot of fun.
 It was the smallest I've been to in a long time but after attending I'm not sure I would recommend it any other way.
 The couple did not have to spend all night saying hi to their guests, most the guests knew each other, and it seems like the couple got to actually enjoy their party!

 The next day we planned to fly back to Freeport to bring the boat back to the US.
 We really were doing it without much of a plan of where we might end up and unfortunately we were once again on a schedule to get it somewhere before we needed to be back for the next event which happened to be a wedding shower (another family wedding), States for our Trap team, and then a week of summer camp.
 What were we thinking buying a boat this year?
 Oh well I'm still looking forward to the adventure!